-Aptly nicknamed ‘The Golden City’, Jaisalmer is one of the major tourist destinations in Rajasthan.
-Located close to the Pakistan border, Jaisalmer is Rajasthan and India’s last frontier on the west.
+Aptly nicknamed ‘The Golden City’ Jaisalmer is one of the major tourist destinations in Rajasthan.
+Located close to the Pakistan border, Jaisalmer in Rajasthan and India’s the last frontier on the west.
 The city was founded in the 12th century by the Rawal king Jaisal fulfilling a prophecy.
 A stronghold of Rajput kings in medieval times, Jaisalmer has been able to retain the imperial charm in the form of majestic forts and palaces that, after all these centuries, still exhibit elegance and opulence.
 Lying close to the great Indian Thar desert, Jaisalmer Tourism is a potpourri of myriad experiences and adventures.

 Desert National Park offers best of the Thar Desert ecosystem like undulating sand dunes, serrated rocks and dense salt lake bottoms complement the various thriving wildlife species such as endangered Great Indian Bustard, desert fox, chinkara and black buck.

-Organized under the auspices of Department of Tourism, the Desert Festival in Jaisalmer is a popular event that attracts large number of tourists.
+Organized under the auspices of Department of Tourism, the Desert Festival in Jaisalmer is a popular event that attracts a large number of tourists.

 The festival exhibits the rich cultural heritage of Rajasthan in the form of puppeteers, acrobats, camel races, camel polo, and Rajasthani folk dances, etc.